 Can you still lose hair after a hair transplant?

 After having hair restoration surgery, your transplanted hair will not fall out again from male pattern baldness.
 However, your hair coils still fall out in other ways; such as alopecia, trauma and medical treatments like chemotherapy.

 How to wash hair after a FUE hair transplant?

-After your hair transplant, when it comes to washing your hair it’s important that you don’t pull out any transplanted hair or cause yourself any bleeding or pain.
-We recommend that you wash your hair after transplants, this is to reduce the risk of infection as well as remove any blood, scabs or crusts from your scalp.
+When washing your hair after a hair transplant, it’s important that you don’t pull out any transplanted hair or cause yourself any bleeding or pain.
+Your surgeon will provide you with detailed instructions on how to wash your hair the correct way after your procedure, ensuring that you reduce the risk of infection as well as remove any blood, scabs or crusts from your scalp.

-What foods not to eat after hair transplant?
+What foods should I avoid after a hair transplant?